 Emerson recently won the Gold Medal in the 2017 L.A.
 International Brazilian Jiu-Jitsu Competition!

 Emerson Vidor is a 1st Degree Black Belt and the 7th American to receive his Black Belt from Ricardo “Rey” Diogo, one of the original members of the legendary Carlson Gracie Team.
 He received these honors in 2013.
-Emerson brings with him over 16 years of training and competition experience.
-For the last 5 years he has helped instruct at the Rey Diogo Academy in Los Angeles.
+Emerson brings with him over 18 years of training and BJJ competition experience, as well as several years teaching at the Rey Diogo Academy in Culver City.

 Wilton recently won the Silver Medal at the 2017 L.A.
 International Brazilian Jiu-Jitsu Competition!

 Wilton Rezende is a Black Belt in Brazilian Jiu-Jitsu under 5th Degree Black Belt Rey Diogo.
 Wilton’s journey into the beautiful “gentle art” started at the age of 22.
 He was overweight, suffered from anxiety and just felt lost.
 His friend took him to his first Brazilian Jiu-Jitsu class after he had run out of excuses.
 Wilton was terrified of going into that first class, but this one decision changed his life forever; for Wilton, it was love at first sight with Brazilian Jiu-Jitsu.
 For the next 13 years, he has focused on growing his knowledge of and skills in the art to wholly embody the Jiu-Jitsu lifestyle.

 Wilton has competed at many of the larger national tournaments, such as the Pan Ams and World Championships.
 Over the last couple of years, he has been fortunate to travel to different parts of the world (Guatemala, Isreal, Brazil) teaching Brazilian Jiu-Jitsu and meeting amazing people along the way.